DataDog/documentation/content/en/tracing/trace_collection/library_injection_local.md

 Tracer library configuration options that aren't mentioned in the injection configuration are still available for use through properties or environment variables the usual way.

 #### Blob storage support
-The supported blob storage solutions are AWS S3, GCP GCS and Azure Blob
+The supported blob storage solutions are:

-##### AWS S3
-The URL should be set with the `s3://` prefix.

-If you have authenticated with the AWS CLI, it will use those credentials.
+- **AWS S3** - Set the URL with the `s3://` prefix.
+If you have authenticated with the AWS CLI, it uses those credentials.
-See https://docs.aws.amazon.com/sdk-for-go/api/aws/session/ to configure credentials via environment variables.

-##### GCP GCS
-The URL should be set with the `gs://` prefix.

-It uses Application Default Credentials, if you have authenticated via gcloud auth application-default login, it will use those credentials

-See https://cloud.google.com/docs/authentication#service-accounts to configure credentials via environment variables.
+See [the AWS SDK documentation][7] for information about configuring credentials using environment variables.

-##### Azure Blob
+- **GCP GCS** - Set the URL with the `gs://` prefix.
+It uses Application Default Credentials.
+Authenticate with GCloud auth application-default login.
+See [the Google Cloud authentication documentation][8] for more information about configuring credentials using environment variables.
-The URL should be set with the `azblob://` prefix and should point to a storage container name.

-It uses the credentials found in `AZURE_STORAGE_ACCOUNT` (i.e bucket name) plus at least one of `AZURE_STORAGE_KEY` and `AZURE_STORAGE_SAS_TOKEN`
+- **Azure Blob** - Set the URL with the `azblob://` prefix, and point to a storage container name.
+It uses the credentials found in `AZURE_STORAGE_ACCOUNT` (that is, the bucket name) plus at least one of `AZURE_STORAGE_KEY` and `AZURE_STORAGE_SAS_TOKEN`.
 For more information about configuring `BLOB` or `LOCAL` settings, see [Supplying configuration source](#supplying-configuration-source-hc).

 ### Basic configuration settings